back to Jitbit Blog home About this blog

 Internal IT support is fundamentally tied to hardware in a way that customer support rarely is.
 When someone reports "my laptop is slow," the first question is "which laptop?" — and you need the answer without a five-message back-and-forth.

-Without asset management in the help desk, your IT team is maintaining a separate spreadsheet — which is always out of date — and cross-referencing it manually on every ticket.
+Without asset management in the same workflow, your IT team is maintaining a separate spreadsheet — which is always out of date — and cross-referencing it manually on every ticket.

 8. Self-hosted (on-premise) option

 Many organizations — especially in healthcare, finance, government, and defense — require that all software runs on their own infrastructure.
 Sometimes it's regulatory compliance (HIPAA, SOX, FedRAMP), other times it's internal security policy.
-Either way, if your help desk vendor doesn't offer an on-premise deployment, entire industries are off the table.
+Either way, if a vendor doesn't offer an on-premise deployment, entire industries are off the table.

 Even outside regulated industries, self-hosting gives you full control over data residency, backup policies, and network isolation.
 Jitbit Helpdesk is available both as a cloud SaaS and as a self-hosted on-premise version — same product, same features, your choice of deployment.